Ashwin202/Ashwin202/README.md

 ## 💼 Professional Journey:
 - **Software Engineer** at [Codeofduty Innovations](https://www.codeofduty.in/):
   - Developed robust features for Ryng, a cutting-edge product.
+- **Freelance Technical Advisor**
+  - Developed and maintained web applications using React and Node.js.
+  - Collaborated with cross-functional teams to implement new features.
 - **Artificial Intelligence Intern** at [Accubits](https://accubits.com/):
   - Pioneered AI-driven solutions with potential industry revolutionizing impact.